-Total % Comment

-number company-

-of wide

-facilities facilities

-exposed this

-to water represents

-risk

-Row 1 2 1-25 Water is used in many vital components of Conagra Brands' production.
+number of facilities exposed Comment Row 1 2 Water is used in many vital components of Conagra Brands' production.
 Water scarcity or pollution in the regions of any of our facilities can result in significant losses of revenue.
 Locations with an overall rating of 'medium to high', 'high', or 'extremely high' by the WRI Aqueduct tool are screened to see if they meet our substantive threshold and considered a risk to our business.
 Our direct water use risk assessment covers all of our facilities.
 The assessment includes water quality and availability at regional and water basin levels, stakeholder conflicts, regulations, ecosystem health indicators, and access to sanitation.
 Note that "facility" has been defined as any of our company locations involved in the production of goods or handling of products that is under the ownership of Conagra Brands.
-In 2020, 2 facilities were identified as high risk through the WRI Aqueduct screening: Irapuato, MX, and Oakdale, CA. These facilities represent about 4% of company-wide facilities and 16% of total water use.
+In FY21, 2 facilities were identified as high risk through the WRI Aqueduct screening: Irapuato, MX, and Oakdale, CA. These facilities represent about 4% of company-wide facilities and 15% of total water use.